 While in Lisbon, you will want to make sure you make time to visit the city's most monumental and historic area, Belem.
 From here, Magellan, Prince Henry the Navigator and da Gama set out to explore and map the world.
 Columbus stopped here after discovering the New World and the riches from these explorations marked this area.
 You will find wonders such as the Belem Tower, the Jeronimos Monastery and the Ajuda Palace.
 Belem is one of the most popular areas to visit so if you want a hotel nearby you should book in advance.

-The beach resorts of Estoril and Costa da Caparica are both close enough to travel into Lisbon for a day trip.
+The beach resorts of Estoril and those in the Costa da Caparica area are both close enough to enable travel into Lisbon for a day trip.
 Estoril is the choice for those looking to treat themselves as it was home to King Juan Carlos and there is an air of luxury and grandeur.
 Several five-star hotels are located here amidst a wide range of upmarket restaurants and a casino.

 South of Lisbon, you will find the less expensive resorts of the Costa da Caparica, offering miles of golden sandy beaches as well as good hotels.
 The beaches are zoned for particular interests, from surfing to nudism, so be sure to choose the right one.
 Nearby you can explore the Serra da Arrabida nature reserves and the Albufeira lake area.

 As a holiday hotspot you will find the city well equipped for tourists, with hotels available in all price ranges, from hostels and B&Bs to five-star luxury properties and everything in between.